 He helps us and glorifies Christ

-The Holy Spirit is the Comforter (John 14: 16, 25, 15: 26, 16: 7).
+The Holy Spirit is the Comforter or Helper (John 14: 16, 26, 15: 26, 16: 7).
 He gives us strength and assistance in life as a Christian with gifts for the benefit of the church and the world.
 The Holy Spirit teaches us about Christ and He glorifies Him.
 The central work of the Holy Spirit is thus to point to Jesus Christ.
 He figures Himself away to draw all attention to Him and gives us people faith and connection with Christ.
 The Holy Spirit can be compared to a spotlight that illuminates a building.
 He focuses on Christ.

 Some questions to reflect on

 The Holy Spirit is a Person, God Himself, Who guides you in life and beyond your life.
 He is more than a power and all you need to stay in connection with Jesus Christ.
 In what ways have you personally experienced the guidance of the Holy Spirit in your life?
-And does your life centers around yourself or do you show Christ through your words and actions?
+And does your life center around yourself or do you show Christ through your words and actions?